THOST PROJEKTMANAGEMENT DATA PRIVACY NOTICE

 Message via contact form (integrated via Salesforce CRM)

 You have the option of sending us messages via the contact form.
 We process the data that you enter in the data entry mask.
 Mandatory fields are marked and must be completed.
-The purpose of data processing is to process your request and, if necessary, to contact you afterwards.
+The purpose of the data processing is to process your request and, if necessary, to contact you afterwards.
 The legal basis for the processing of the data entered in the contact form is generally based on your consent (Art.
 6 para.
 1 lit. a GDPR).
 You can revoke your consent at any time in the future without giving us any reasons.
 In addition, we process your data for the initiation or execution of contracts, for example if you ask us product-related questions (Art.
 6 para.
 1 lit. b GDPR).

 Inquiries from the contact form are saved directly in our CRM Salesforce (see below).